 You’re not alone, and may peace be with you.

 Note: Material on this web site is not intended to replace your treatment or care provided by an MD.
 It is for educational/entertainment purposes only.
-A TCM practitioner in Texas does not identifies syndrome patterns but does not diagnose illness.
-Always consult your primary care doctor for health concerns.
+A TCM practitioner in Texas identifies syndrome patterns but does not diagnose illness.
+Always consult your doctor for health concerns.